Pallister

-The area, made up of mostly council houses, has developed a reputation over the years for crime and anti-social behaviour, although Middlesbrough Council and Erimus Housing have made it a target to reduce crime rates.
+The area, made up of mostly housing association houses, has developed a reputation over the years for crime and anti-social behaviour.

 It is also known as Pallister Park or Pally Park because of the public park located at the northern edge of the area.

+Demographics

 Education

 There are two primary schools in the area - Pallister Park Primary School, on Gribdale Road and Corpus Christi RC Primary School, on Cargo Fleet Lane.
 There is a secondary school, Unity City Academy, towards the south of the area.
 The road that flows through the main area is Homerton Road and Cranmore Road.